TheSmike/mario-inc-exercise/README.md

 # Mario-inc Exercise

-An exercise in developing a Big Data project in Spark.
+Mario's devices Inc. has developed a set of devices which can monitor weather conditions and air quality

-This project should load Mario's devices Inc. data into a data lake (see [here](data_pipelines_exercise.md) for the details about requirements).
+This project handle loading of device Data Mario's devices Inc. data into a data lake (see [here](data_pipelines_exercise.md) for the details about requirements).

 The project contains 5 pipelines, one for each phase of the data processing.